flexatone/xensieve-rs/README.md

 ![Sieve diagram](https://raw.githubusercontent.com/flexatone/xensieve-sandbox/default/images/sieve-a.svg)

-While all Sieves are, by definition, periodic, combinations of Residuals can result in sequences and with great local complexity and inner patterning.
+While all Sieves are, by definition, periodic, combinations of Residuals can result in sequences with great local complexity and inner patterning.

 # The `xensieve.Sieve` Inteface